shabaw/Lunartist-challenge/README.md

 Dungeon (If you use custom tiles/walls, send them) Background for title screen

-To contribute message @ZeroTwo~chan!#6060 on discord along with your contribution.
+To contribute message @ZeroTwo~chan!#6060 over DMs on discord along with your contribution.

 # Why should i contribute?